 Jeremy Sim is a writer, game creator, and Active Member of SFWA (the Science Fiction and Fantasy Writers of America).
 He has been writing science fiction and fantasy for over a decade, having graduated from illustrious workshops such as Clarion West Writers Workshop, Odyssey Writing Workshop, and Orson Scott Card's Literary Boot Camp.
 Over a dozen of his short fiction works have been published in well-regarded fiction magazines and anthologies.

 In 2011, he received the Octavia E. Butler Memorial Scholarship, and placed as a semifinalist in the esteemed Writers of the Future contest.
-His stories have appeared in publications like Cicada, Flash Fiction Online, and the Hugo-nominated Beneath Ceaseless Skies, and one of his stories, Princesses, has been reprinted four times, including an audio version.
+His stories have appeared in publications like Cicada, Flash Fiction Online, and the Hugo-nominated Beneath Ceaseless Skies.
+One of his stories, Princesses, has been reprinted four times, including an audio version.

-Jeremy is an avid gamer, and currently enjoys games like League of Legends, Overwatch, and Mass Effect: Andromeda.
-His favorite authors are Patrick Rothfuss, J.K.
-Rowling, Orson Scott Card, John Green, and Emma Mills.
+Jeremy is an avid gamer, and currently enjoys games of League of Legends between writing sessions.
+Some of his favorite games of all time include Final Fantasy XI, Everquest, Starcraft, and Grim Fandango.
+Among his favorite authors are Patrick Rothfuss, J.K.
+Rowling, Orson Scott Card, and John Green.

 Jeremy is 33 years old and lives in Seattle, Washington.